Training Teachers in Digital Cognitive Tools

 • Follow-up sessions a few weeks after the initial training to answer questions and resolve issues encountered in class.

-• Creating a community of practice where teachers in the same institution can exchange tips, share successes, and discuss difficulties.
+• Creating a community of practice where teachers from the same institution can exchange tips, share successes, and discuss difficulties.

 • Establishing a mentoring system where more experienced teachers support their colleagues.